Liberty Island (horse): 2023: three-year-old season

-On October 15, she was entered in to the Shuka Sho as previously announced, with the odds at 1.1, making her by far the most favored to win.
+On October 15, she was entered into the Shuka Sho as previously announced, with the odds at 1.1, making her by far the most favored to win.
 After making a good start, she placed herself in the middle of the pack.
-At around the 3rd corner she moved to the outside of the pack and started to make her move, and after taking the lead at the 4th corner she crossed the finish line without letting any other horse contest the lead; making her the 7th horse ever to win the Japanese Triple Tiara, and the first time since Daring Tact in 2020.
+At around the 3rd corner, she moved to the outside of the pack and started to make her move, and after taking the lead at the 4th corner, she crossed the finish line without letting any other horse contest the lead, making her the 7th horse ever to win the Japanese Triple Tiara, and the first since Daring Tact in 2020.

 It was later announced that her next race would be the Japan Cup.
 It was also announced that as a second option, the horse was also pre-registered for the Hong Kong Cup.

 At the Japan Cup, she was the second most favored to win behind Equinox.
-After making a good start, she placed herself at around 4th or 5th place behind the front, while keeping a similar pace behind Equinox.
-After entering the final stretch she pushed herself up and came up to 2nd at around the 150 meter mark, but was unable to catch up to Equinox, who had won against her by 4 lengths.
+After making a good start, she placed herself around 4th or 5th place behind the front, while keeping a similar pace behind Equinox.
+After entering the final stretch, she pushed herself up and came up to 2nd at around the 150-meter mark, but was unable to catch up to Equinox, who had won against her by 4 lengths.
 This marked her first defeat since the Artemis Stakes, and the first defeat at a Grade 1 race.
 After the race, Kawada commented, "we gave all that we could and she made an excellent performance, but the best horse in the world was indeed the best, and was very strong.
 I do think it was a good experience for Liberty Island, and would be a good learning point going forward."
 Liberty Island's trainer, Nakauchida, also commented "I have no regrets entering this horse in this race.
-There's nothing pessimistic from her race.
-She raced well accordingly to how the race went.
+There's nothing pessimistic about her race.
+She raced well according to how the race went.
 I believe perhaps Liberty gave it her best shot for the first time."
 After the race, Shunsuke Yoshida of Sunday Racing, the owner of Liberty Island, stated that she would not be entered in to the Arima Kinen and spend the rest of the year off the races.